triton-inference-server/tutorials/Feature_Guide/Data_Pipelines/README.md

 ### Setting the Models & Ensemble

 Before we go any further, let us set up the models.
 For the purposes of this demonstration, we are making use of a ["Python Model"](https://github.com/triton-inference-server/python_backend#python-backend).
-Python models in Triton are basically classes with three Triton specific functions: `initialize`, `execute` and `finalize`.
+Python models in Triton are basically classes with three Triton-specific functions: `initialize`, `execute` and `finalize`.
 Users can customize this class to serve any python function they write or any model they want as long as it can be loaded in python runtime.
-The `initialize`, function runs when the python model is loaded into memory, and the `finalize` functions gets executed when the model is unloaded from memory.
+The `initialize` function runs when the python model is loaded into memory, and the `finalize` function gets executed when the model is unloaded from memory.
 Both of these functions are optional to define.
 Again, to keep things simple for this example, we will just use the `execute` function to print the tensors they received by the "python model".
 Let's take a look at how it is done:

 ```
 def execute(self, requests):